Contact Us

 6. Boost Product Demand

-Even if the representatives of your target audience know about your brand or service, it doesn’t mean they will buy from you.
-While your goal is to get them converted into your customers.
+Even if the representatives of your target audience are familiar with your brand or service, it doesn’t guarantee they will buy from you.
+At the same time, your goal is to get them converted into your customers.

-With the help of boosting product demand, you will be able to fill the gap between two stages of the marketing funnel – awareness and consideration.
+With the help of boosting product demand, you will be able to fill the gap between the two stages of the marketing funnel: awareness and consideration.

 To measure this metric, you should use Google Search Console.
-If you see that people search for your brand or service on Google, thus they want to know more information regarding this.
+If you see that people search for your brand or service on Google, then they want to know more information about it.

 7. Work on Improving a Marketing Funnel Flow

-Your task is to identify at what stages the most drop-offs happen and close a gap.
+Your task is to identify at what stages the most drop-offs happen and close the gap.

 8. Customer Lifetime Value

-CLV is a metric that helps estimate the amount of money a customer will spend to buy your service.
+CLV is a marketing success metric that helps estimate the amount of money your target buyers spend to buy your service.

-By increasing the average customer’s worth you will improve the financial metrics and attract new customers.
-And here is the formula on how to measure CLV:
+By increasing the average customer’s worth, you will improve the financial metrics and attract new customers.
+And here is the formula on how to measure customer value:

 Avg.
 Order Value x Avg.
 Annual Purchase Frequency x Avg.
 Customer Lifespan